plembo/msgraph-python-daemon/README.md

 https://github.com/Azure-Samples/ms-identity-python-daemon/1-Call-MsGraph-WithSecret

-See the README.md in the above repo for details.
+See the README.md in the original repo for details.

 Some of my changes included using python-dotenv for storing and retrieving the app's client id and secret, reconfiguring for the beta version of the